 Increasing coverage while reducing the number of shots

-Pentavalent combines five different vaccines in a single vial to protect against five diseases: diphtheria, pertussis, tetanus (DTP), hepatitis B and Haemophilus influenzae type B (Hib).
+Pentavalent combines five different vaccines in a single vial.
+It protects against five diseases: diphtheria, pertussis (whooping cough), tetanus, hepatitis B and Haemophilus influenzae type B (Hib).

-A successor to the DTP vaccine, pentavalent vaccine was introduced to boost coverage of hepatitis B and Hib vaccines by including them as part of routine immunisation.
+Pentavalent vaccine is a successor to the diphtheria-tetanus-pertussis (DTP) vaccine.
+It was introduced to boost coverage of hepatitis B and Hib vaccines by making them part of routine immunisation.

-Hib is a deadly bacterium which causes meningitis, pneumonia and septicaemia.
+Hib is a deadly bacterium which can cause meningitis, pneumonia and septicaemia.
 It is responsible for approximately 200,000 child deaths every year.
-The majority of survivors suffer paralysis, deafness, mental retardation and learning disabilities.

 In developing countries, where the vast majority of Hib deaths occur, the disease leaves up to 35% of survivors with disabilities.